Google Admin Console: A Beginner's Guide

-Customize your employee G Suite experience in your company’s profile.
+Customize your employee Google Workspace experience in your account settings.
 You can upload your company logo and automatically set a language and time zone for new users.
-You can also choose if you want users to get G Suite updates as soon as Google pushes them or on a weekly, scheduled release.
+You can also choose if you want users to get Google Workspace updates as soon as Google pushes them or on a weekly, scheduled release.
 Finally, this is the place to designate your Data Protection Officer (DPO) for GDPR compliance.

-What happens to all your old emails when you switch from a legacy system to G Suite?
+What happens to all your old emails when you switch from a legacy system to Google Workspace?
 You can easily bring them over with data migration!
-This feature lets you import emails, contacts, and calendars so you won’t lose anything important
+This feature lets you import emails, contacts, and calendars so you won’t lose anything important.

-This is one of Promevo’s favorite parts of the Admin console.
-Device management lets you add and manage Chrome devices for your organization’s G suite accounts.
-This works on both personal devices—if you’re in a BYOD environment—and on company-owned devices, including Chromebooks, smartphones, tablets, and smartwatches.
-This helps keep your company’s data private.
+This is where you can add and manage Chrome devices for your organization’s Google Workspace accounts.
+This works on both personal devices—if you’re in a BYOD environment—and on company-owned devices.
 You can wipe corporate data off of devices, require passcodes, and restrict hardware usage, like turning off webcams or USB transfers.
 Basic device management is automatically applied when a user signs into their company email address on a device, but it can be manually turned off.

 You can use the Admin console to easily add additional domains or aliases to a primary one and whitelist external domains so that your organizations can collaborate through certain Google products.